Last updated on August 22, 2019

 With its blazing firework displays, dizzying ‘human towers’, parading giants and explosive ‘correfoc’ fire runs, La Mercè is the festival of all festivals – one of Barcelona’s most important cultural celebrations.

 When: Every September Barcelona’s streets explode into life with the sights and sounds of the La Mercè festival.
-2018’s dates are September 21st to 24th, although you’ll likely find something going on before and after.
+La Mercè Dates 2019: 20th to 24th September, although you’ll likely find something going on before and after.

 What: Held in honour of the Virgin of La Mercè, Barcelona’s patron saint, this week-long street party bids farewell to the sizzling summer heat and welcomes the cooler autumn months in spectacular style.